rpuhalovich/vst3sdk_projectTemplate/README.md

 ### Dependencies

-CMake: (https://cmake.org/) and Visual Studio/Xcode depending on platform (only Windows and MacOS are supported).
+CMake (https://cmake.org/) and Visual Studio/Xcode depending on platform (only Windows and MacOS are supported).

 ### Setup